jamtowers/Website/README.md

 ## end-to-end tests

-Similar story to above, though I may use this to test the nav UI eventally.
+Similar story to above, though I may use this to test the nav UI eventually.

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).